frontendpatterns/frontendpatterns.dev/src/content/patterns/effect-based-fetching.md

 ---
 # Effect-Based Fetching

-Trigger data fetches as side effects when components mount or dependencies change.

 ## Problem

 Without this pattern, the premise that triggering data fetches as side effects when components mount or dependencies change falls apart, and small changes trigger cascading regressions.